jeras/synthesis-primitives/README.md

 In ASIC a tree of AND/OR/XOR logic cells with two or more inputs will be used to construct the tree.
-TODO: add link to yosys option regarding reduction.
+TODO: add link to Yosys option regarding reduction.

 In a FPGA, if the `bin`/`ref` input width is the same or less than the number of LUT inputs, the operation will consume a single LUT.